ShahabTheAnalyst/SQL_project_job_data_analysis/README.md

 Power BI has a demand count of 2,609, making it the least in demand among the listed skills.
 However, it still represents a substantial need for skills in Microsoft's business intelligence and analytics platform, particularly for data visualization and reporting tasks.

+**Visual:**

 ![Top 5 In-Demand Skills](charts/3_top_demanded_skills.png)

-### 4. Best Paid Skills
+## 4. Best Paid Skills
-Here I want to query the data to gain insights into the skills and their respective average salaries, providing valuable information for professionals looking to enhance their expertise or make informed decisions about career paths and skill development strategies.
+To gain insights into the skills and their respective average salaries, providing valuable information for professionals looking to enhance their expertise or make informed career decisions.

+**SQL Query:**

 ```sql
 SELECT